Attacking the GLOBAL Financial System?

 • militarists gained control in Japan in the 1930s when the political and administrative institutions of Japan's 'merchant soul' were discredited in the Great Depression.
 Merely creating chaos was apparently considered a useful strategy by extremists at that time - because out of such chaos a new order could emerge.

 • There is uncertainty about whether Japan has broken with its militarist past or, mired in economic stagnation, is slowly reverting to ultra-nationalist ideology stressing national superiority.
 Japan's PM failed to comment of photos of emaciated POWs in Australia, yet bowed deeply before 'heroic spirits' at Yasukuni Shrine.
-Japan's previous PM labelled it as the 'country of the gods with the Emperor at its centre' - and exclusivist / racist formulation of Japan's national identity (Victoria B. 'Right face!
+Japan's previous PM labeled it as the 'country of the gods with the Emperor at its centre' - and exclusivist / racist formulation of Japan's national identity (Victoria B. 'Right face!
 The return of wartime ghosts', FR, 9/8/02)

 • Japan is rethinking the purely defensive ideas that underpinned its post-war foreign policy (Pearson B 'Japan yearns for self-defence' FR, 7/4/03)